 - Interdisciplinary: We draw from the insights and contributions of many different academic disciplines, including history, English, sociology, political science, biology, and many more.

-- Research-driven: Though Women’s Studies is inherently political, it is also based on decades of research across many fields of study.
+- Research-driven: Though Gender, Sexuality, and Women’s Studies is inherently political, it is also based on decades of research across many fields of study.
 Our research methods are quite diverse, including surveys, film analyses, ethnographies, oral histories, literary analyses, and even instant messenger interviews.

 - Activist: At the heart of Women’s Studies is the firm belief that academic analysis must be connected to our actions.
 In this way, Women’s Studies is deeply connected to Augsburg’s commitment to be involved with the Twin Cities community and with the broader world.